Hachette says France ready for digital books

 In France, such sales remain almost zero, hampered by the fact that few e-reading devices have been available and few titles offered for sale.

 That is soon to change.
-In October, Amazon Launched a French-language digital book store and Kindle e-reader and France's number one book seller Fnac partnered with the Kobo e-reader to push digital sales.
+In October, Amazon (AMZN.O) launched a French-language digital book store and Kindle e-reader and France's number one book seller Fnac (PRTP.PA) partnered with the Kobo e-reader to push digital sales.

 In France the transition will be slower than in the United States or the UK, said Nourry, predicting that e-book sales could be 3-5 percent of the market next year and reach 15 percent in the next three years.